 So together, they went into the coffee business.
 In 2011, Hugh launched Laughing Man Tea & Coffee, a coffee and tea company that values farmers and ensures fair compensation.

-Laughing Man buys fair trade coffee and tea from co-ops, including Dukale’s, and sells the products from their two Manhattan-based cafes.
+Laughing Man buys fair-trade coffee and tea from co-ops, including Dukale’s, and sells the products from their two Manhattan-based cafes.
 Their most popular blend is the Dukale’s Dream roast.

-The difference fair trade makes
+The difference that fair trade makes

 Six years on from when Dukale first met Hugh and Deborra-Lee, his business is thriving.